raydelvecchio/aiff-rust/README.md

     * Mode: Calculated using tonnetz features.
 Indicates whether the track is in major (1) or minor (0) mode.
     * Time Signature: Estimated using tempogram analysis.
 Represents the number of beats in each bar.
     * Duration: Calculated from the total number of samples and sample rate.
 Measured in milliseconds.

+# Rust Notes
+* The `&` is used to reference a variable
+* `mut` keyword is used to establish that a variable is mutable
+* Using the `as <DTYPE>`, such as `as f32`, *actually* makes the conversion happen, doesn't just compile time check it like typescript
+* Adding a `?` at the end of a function that returns a `Result` instantly propogates the response to the scope of the function call, whether it be successfully returned or an error
+* The module system:
+    * At the root entrypoint, we must declare modules for all files we want to reference, with `mod read` (if we have a file called `read.rs`, which we do)
+    * Then, we can reference that file throughout the project
+    * For non-root files (everything that isn't `main.rs`), we can reference it with `crate::<MODULE>::<THING>`
+        * The `crate` keyword searches for the module in the root directory, either in `/src` or where `main.rs` is located

 # Error Log
 * AIFF identifier contains extended characters and thus is invalid